OpenBagTwo/chappeau/README.md

 (Season 2) as featured on the
 [Minecraft YouTube channel](https://www.youtube.com/minecraft).

+PearlescentMoon textures are all courtesy of PearlescentMoon.

+The Hermit egg model and textures were extracted from the official Hermitcraft Season 9 world download obtained from [the official website](https://hermitcraft.com/) and were originally created by Danny.

 Several models were remapped and baked in [Blender](https://www.blender.org/) then converted using [voxelizer](https://drububu.com/miscellaneous/voxelizer).
 Most were either designed in or edited using [Blockbench](https://www.blockbench.net/).